 Local Seasonal Specialties

-Don’t miss local Dungeness Crab season between November-February.
+Don’t miss local Dungeness Crab season November-February.
 If you’re visiting in May, be sure to enjoy Local King Salmon.
-Year-round Fisherman’s Wharf must-haves include fresh warm sourdough bread, clam chowder sourdough bread bowls, crab louis salad and seafood cioppino.
-These specialties can be found at Pier Market and Fog Harbor Fish House.
+Year-round Fisherman’s Wharf must-haves include fresh warm sourdough bread, clam chowder sourdough bread bowls, and seafood cioppino.
+These specialties can be found at Crab House, Pier Market and Fog Harbor Fish House.

-Free Entertainment You’re in luck, there is loads of free entertainment on PIER 39!
-Not to be missed:
+PIER 39 Attractions: Free Entertainment You’re in luck, there is loads of free entertainment on PIER 39!
+Of all PIER 39 things to do, not to be missed:

 Learn PIER 39 History: Walk the pier and keep an eye out for plaques of fun facts placed sporadically around on the walls and buildings.